 If you’ve been coloring at home repeatedly for months you definitely need corrective work .
 We will often “rest” the hair after an intense lightening session, the same way how you would rest your muscles after an intense workout.
 Patience is key when deciding to embark on corrective color.
 Sometimes it takes two visits, sometimes it takes regular visits for six months.
 Going blonder can be compared to diet and exercise.
 You don’t see instant results when you start working out.
 You will see improvement each visit and like working towards a better body, good hair takes time.
 People with the best hair go to the salon regularly.
 They have consistent good looking hair because they are consistent people.
 They don’t salon hop seeing different stylists and they don’t home color.
 They stick to one colorist with a clear color plan.
 Going blonde can be a transforming experience that can change how you feel about yourself which can in turn change your life!
 Know the details up front and do your due diligence by being an informed salon visitor by reading the info we provide, so you can help us help you love your hair.

-￼* The informative content of this blog was from an email I wrote to the reviewer mentioned .
-Normally salon incidents stay in the salon but this particular situation was an experience I felt both stylists and customers alike could learn from.
+￼* The informative content of this blog was from an experience in salon I felt both stylists and customers alike could learn from.
 We strive to make everyone happy with excellent customer service and we believe education is key for both the service provider and the salon customer.